gvwilson/thirdbit/fiction/in-heck/outline.md

 - Exchange between Mayor Lupus and Miz Tumbly shows tension in Rusty Bridge over the bots
 - Parallel by tension between Gumption and Maddy
 - Dockety and Crusher bring in Bluster and Bravo
-- Cliffhanger: regulators arrive
+- Cliffhanger: Operators arrive

-### Chapter 2: The Regulators (Gumption)
+### Chapter 2: The Operators (Gumption)

-- The four Regulators arrive
+- The four Operators arrive
 - Special Leaf's warning
 - Conversation at Special Leaf's house

 ### Chapter 3: School (Maddy)

-- The Regulators win over the children
+- The Operators win over the children
-- But Sindy reveals her power
+- But Sindy accidentally reveals her power

 ### Chapter 4: Departures (Gumption)